 Density (D) was calculated by measuring the weight (W) and the dimensions R, T, L of the rod: D = W/(R.T.L).
 The specific gravity (SG) was the ratio between D and water density.

 To measure the specific modulus (SM, 106m²/s²), each rod was positioned on fine wires and set in free vibration by a hammer stroke.
-The analysis of the sound vibration by fast Fourier transform gave the values of the three highest resonance frequencies, which were interpreted using Timoshenko solution (Brancheriau & Baillères 2002).
+The analysis of the sound vibration by fast Fourier transform gave the values of the three highest resonance frequencies, which were interpreted using equations yielding an estimate of SM where the contribution of longitudinal shear to the bending deformation has been eliminated (Brancheriau & Baillères 2002).

 2.3.
 Statistical analyses

+The measured wood properties (RW, SG, SM) playing a role in stem construction and being linked to the 3 successive phases of living wood cells in the cambial zone (cell division, cell expansion and cell-wall thickening), and each phase being influenced by the mechanical and hydraulic constraints on the tree during wood growth, it is expected that their variations are related to each other.
+Therefore, distribution of properties and correlations between them will have to be computed at various level (between rods, between trees and between plots).

 2.3.1 Correlations and basic statistics

 Basic statistical analyses were performed using XLSTAT software.
-The data description table included the number of data, the minimum, maximum and mean values for each parameter, as well as the coefficient of variation (CV).
 The normality of the distribution was verified by Shapiro-Wilk test.
 A Pearson correlation analysis was used in the case of a normal distribution, and a Spearman correlation analysis in the case of a non-normal distribution, which was the majority of cases.

 2.3.2 Analysis of variance and variance components